Prospective homebuyers can run into a number of financing problems when they try to buy their future home.

-Additional reasons why sellers offer seller financed mortgages, include: To acquire funds for a down payment on a different residence (this is sometimes done by selling the mortgage note to a loan buyer), pay off debts, and use monthly payments on the loan to fund financial investments that project to improve the fiscal situation of the property seller in the long run.
+Additional reasons why sellers offer seller financed mortgages, include: To acquire funds for a down payment on a different residence (this is sometimes done by selling real estate notes to a loan buyer), pay off debts, and use monthly payments on the loan to fund financial investments that project to improve the fiscal situation of the property seller in the long run.

 How does a seller financed mortgage help buyers?

 The primary way a seller financed mortgage benefits buyers is by giving them a viable financing option, when receiving a loan from a traditional lender is out of the question.
 But this isn’t the only bright spot.
 Seller financed mortgages also offer sellers the following benefits.

 - Because the seller is typically motivated to sell his or her real estate expeditiously, the seller has the option of reduce closing costs — and tweaking the contract in other ways — to help the buyer acquire the real estate.
 In turn, the seller often receives sale money in a shorter period of time than would be possible if a third party lender evaluated buyer qualifications for loan approval.